HomiG/Eco-Project/README.md

 # Eco-Project

-Web Project in NodeJS - Express on the backend
+Web Project in NodeJS - Express

-No front-end Frameworks

-Analyze your Google Maps Takeout into Heatmaps filtered based on Dates and types of movement.

-Supports sign-up, log-in
+Using NodeJS, MySQL, HTML, CSS, JavaScript, jQuery we have developed a web application that visualizes on a heatmap the movement of a user’s Google Map Takeout on a user-friendly interface.
+A user can get informed about the statistics of his movement (walking, running, on vehicle etc.) in Patras.
+The application has a basic log in system that supports encryption and a basic authentication  and authorization system.